 “greenhouse effect,” “climate change”)?

-bit like the glass in a greenhouse, or a sweater: it traps the heat, thus
+acts a bit like the glass in a greenhouse, or a sweater: it traps the

-such as methane (natural gas), and the earth is getting warmer.
+other greenhouse gases such as methane (natural gas), and the earth is

 We go back to another educational

 experience Al Gore had, this one with a great teacher.

 The teacher’s name was Roger Ravelle, the first scientist to